 Psychiatrists, Therapists, Social Workers, Licensed Counselors:

 This is true.
 RVCA is a private residential school, not a therapeutic school or residential treatment center.
-NONE of these professionals are required by California law or the Department of Education for a private school.
-In fact, Community Care Licensing has informed us that we are not allowed to employ counselors as a residential school.
-We have found no law or rule to support this, but have chosen to abide by CCL’s wishes.
+NONE of these professionals are required by law or the Department of Education for a private school.

 We do not employ a school nurse, as a nurse is not required to hand out prescribed medication or to schedule appointments.
-In addition, California does not require schools to employ a nurse.
+In addition, the law does not require schools to employ a nurse.

 We always err on the side of caution and either take the students to professionals, as needed, or access 911 for emergency care.
 We have a former paramedic on staff and he serves as a first responder before other first responders arrive.